 Ex-US Sen Hagan makes rare appearance years after diagnosis

-A former U.S. senator who has been suffering from brain inflammation made a rare public appearance at a groundbreaking ceremony for an airport where she helped gain funding.
+Years after being diagnosed with brain inflammation, former U.S. Sen. Kay Hagan made a rare public appearance Wednesday at a groundbreaking ceremony for an airport where she helped gain funding.

-The Greensboro News and Record reports Kay Hagan helped break ground Wednesday on a new air traffic control tower at Piedmont Triad International Airport.
-Airport Executive Director Kevin Baker says Hagan visited during her time as a senator, and helped alert others in Washington to the need for a new tower.
+Hagan helped break ground Wednesday on a new air traffic control tower at Piedmont Triad International Airport, the Greensboro News & Record reported .
+Hagan visited the airport during her time as a senator and helped alert others in Washington to the need for a new tower, Executive Director Kevin Baker said.

+"She climbed up into the tower, and she learned firsthand what its limitations are," Baker said.
+"She then made it her charge to help get our project out of the doldrums and moving along."

-Hagan's husband says her condition, which developed from a tick-borne illness, makes it difficult for her to speak and walk.
-He says she hadn't gotten out often since her 2016 diagnosis.
+In 2016, Hagan contracted a tick-borne illness which caused brain inflammation that made it difficult for her to speak and walk, according to her husband, Chip Hagan.

 The Greensboro Democrat defeated Republican Sen. Elizabeth Dole in 2008.
 She lost her seat in 2014 to Republican Thom Tillis.